mk12/sicp/notes/lecture.md

 - Is this talk of data abstraction just self-righteous BS?
 - Maybe it would be marginally more efficient to skip the data abstraction!
 - It goes back to naming.
 If you have the name of the spirit, you have control over it.
-- One advantage: you might want to have alternative representations.
-If we use `cons` directly, we would have to reduce to lowest terms every time we make a rational number.
+- One advantage is the flexibility to use alternative representations.
-- With the data abstraction, we could even move the lowest terms stuff to the selectors---no other change in the code required.
+- If we use `cons` directly, we would have to reduce to lowest terms every time we make a rational number.
+Using data abstraction, we can write the code once in the constructor.
 - Data abstraction lets us postpone decisions.

 ### Designing systems